 Getting around in city of Taipei

-A bustling metropolis that is home to more than six million people, Taipei is one city that is sure to leave you fascinated.
-Thousands of tourists come into the city every day from all around the world.
-For those who visit the city for the first time are faced with one very important question: How do you get around in the city?
-With an easy to use and convenient means of transportation, getting around Taipei is not as difficult as it may initially seem.
-Even if you don’t speak Mandarin or are unable to read Traditional Chinese, English will serve as your basic means of survival.
-The signage in most of the places is bilingual and if you happen to visit one of the famous tourist destinations, you will come across a lot of information provided in English.
-With a basic sense of orientation and a map in hand (iPhone or iPad will serve just as well) getting lost in Taipei won’t be easy.
-Moreover, the people are very friendly and the city is pretty safe.
-There are so many reasons you would want to visit the place, so it is important that you have a fair idea about the public transport in Taipei.
+A bustling metropolis of more than six million people, Taipei is a city that is sure to fascinate you.
+Thousands of tourists from all over the world visit the city every day.
+For those visiting the city for the first time, there is one very important question: How do you get around?
+With easy-to-use and convenient transportation, getting around Taipei is not as difficult as it may seem.
+Even if you don’t speak Mandarin or can’t read traditional Chinese, English will serve as your basic means of survival.
+Signs in most places are bilingual, and if you happen to be visiting one of the more popular tourist destinations, you will find plenty of information in English.
+With a basic sense of orientation and a map in hand (an iPhone or iPad will do just as well), it’s not easy to get lost in Taipei.
+In addition, the people are very friendly and the city is quite safe.
+There are so many reasons why you might want to visit the place, so it is important to have a good idea of public transport in Taipei.

 Public Transportation System in Taipei City

-Although it may seem chaotic at first, the public transport in Taipei is extremely well organized.
-The Taipei MRT service is one of the most efficient and cleanest in the world with numerous new lines being built constantly to facilitate its extension.
-Every last bit of the city is covered by the bus service and there are also cabs plying across the length and breadth of the city.
-The city has two international airports both of which are well served by public transport from the city center.
+Although it may seem chaotic at first, public transport in Taipei is extremely well organised.
+Taipei’s MRT service is one of the most efficient and cleanest in the world, and new lines are constantly being built to facilitate its expansion.
+Buses cover every corner of the city and there are also taxis that travel the length and breadth of the city.
+The city has two international airports, both of which are well served by public transport from the city centre.

-Here we take a look at the various modes of public transport in Taipei that are the best means for getting around the city and sightseeing for tourists and locals alike.
+Here we take a look at the various modes of public transport in Taipei, which are the best means of getting around the city and sightseeing for tourists and locals alike.

 Rapid Transit System or Taipei MRT

-Taipei MRT or the Metro system in Taipei is the most convenient and easiest way of getting around in the city.
-Although buses are capable of taking you across to numerous places, they often get stuck in the notorious city traffic and are also not too user-friendly for foreigners.
-The same applies for the cabs which are also extremely expensive.
-On taking the MRT service, you are assured of reaching your destination at a specific time.
-The Blue line that runs in an east-west direction and the Red line that connects North Taipei to the South are the two core lines around the city.
-Most of the popular tourist attractions in the city are located close to the metro stations on these lines making the MRT your best option for exploring around the city.
-Some of the stations that you may want to make a note of are as follows:
+Taipei’s MRT or subway system is the easiest and most convenient way to get around the city.
+Although buses can take you to many places, they often get stuck in the city’s notorious traffic and are not very user-friendly for foreigners.
+The same goes for taxis, which are also extremely expensive.
+If you take the MRT, you can be sure that you will arrive at your destination on time.
+The Blue Line, which runs east-west, and the Red Line, which connects North Taipei to the South, are the two main lines around the city.
+Most of the city’s popular tourist attractions are located near the metro stations on these lines, making the MRT your best option for exploring the city.
+Here are some of the stations you may want to note:

 Along Line 1 (Taipei Zoo-Taipei Nangang Exhibition Center)